cdickens77/cdickens77/README.md

 Projects I'm involved in are typically data analytics/reporting, accounting, automation, service provisioning and monitoring related with a mix of platforms.

-For project commissions or other inquiries my e-mail is: cdickens@object-zone.net
+For project commissions or other inquiries my e-mail is: cdickens@object-zone.net.
+Of course you can DM me here or at my Twitter also.